AlexOsokin97/Titanic_casuality_proj/README.md

 ***In the end, I made few more changes to the dataset such as removing more unnecessary columns and transfroming categorical columns to binary to make the dataset ready for Machine Learning algorithms usage***

-* **Important note: I have already managed to classify between the survived and not survived passengers using graphs and plots in the data analysis phase**
+* **According to the data set, if you are a woman you had 80% survival chance and if you are a man you had 18% survival rate**

+* **According to the first plot we can clearly classify between the survivors and non survivors**

+* **If I classify everone as non survivor I would get 60% accuracy and if I classify everyone as a survivor I'll get 40% accuracy.**

 ## Model Building & Performance:
-***I was intrested to find out if there is a function that could predict if a passenger survived/not survived based on the given data so, I decided to apply Machine Learning classification algorithms to the dataset to see if they successfuly managed to generalize the data and make accurate predictions.
+***I decided to use Machine Learning to see if a model was able to achieve a high classification accuracy.
 The following algorithms were used:***

-* **Logistic Regression:**

-* **KNeighborsClassifier:**
+* **XGBoost Classifier: XGBoost is a decision-tree-based ensemble Machine Learning algorithm that uses a gradient boosting framework.
+I chose this algorithm because it is fast, outliers have less impact on it and uses less computation resources** [https://towardsdatascience.com/https-medium-com-vishalmorde-xgboost-algorithm-long-she-may-rein-edd9f99be63d]

-* **Naive Bayes Classifier:** The Gaussian Naive Bays algorithm uses given tree branches to compute possible probabilities.
-I chose this algorithm because the dataset is relatively small and therefore, it could show high performance
+* **K-NN Classifier: An algorithm which stores all given cases and classifies them to K amount of neighbors based on a similarity measure.
+I chose this algorithm because it is very simple to understand and implement** [https://www.saedsayad.com/k_nearest_neighbors.htm#:~:text=K%20nearest%20neighbors%20is%20a,as%20a%20non%2Dparametric%20technique.]

+* **RandomForest Classifier: RandomForests or random decision forests are an ensemble learning method that operate by constructing a multitude of decision trees at training time.
+I chose this algorithm becasue it is powerful and accurate on many problems**

 * **Support Vector Machine:** The algorithm uses the help of hyperplanes to classify groups of data.
 I chose this algorithm because it may give high performance due to its ability to work with infinite dimensions